gabefair/News-and-Culture-Websites/README.md

 #### "Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember." ~Amy Siskind

 - **What**: Create a public record of news and culture sites.
+- **How**: Simply visit https://unclegrape.com and click the "save" button. ⭐ Its that easy! ⭐

  - **Why**: Any autocrat or fascist system of power will fight to remove any information that is inconvenient.